harshalmittal4/gotests/go-basics/Readme.md

 - The downloaded contents for a given version of a module are shared among all other modules that require that version, so the go command marks those files and directories as read-only.
 To remove all downloaded modules, you can pass the -modcache flag to go clean:
 $ go clean -modcache

+- GOROOT is for compiler/tools that comes from go installation
+- GOPATH is for your own go projects / 3rd party libraries (downloaded with "go get").
+If the environment variable is unset, GOPATH defaults to a subdirectory named "~/go".
+It is used to resolve import statements when not using go.mod.
+It is used to store downloaded source code in GOPATH/pkg and compiled commands in GOPATH/bin.

 - cmd ], cmd [ - go forward/ go back cursor
 - ctrl tab - switch betw recent tabs